-I am one of the original Core Faculty members of the PACT Institute, where I train other couple therapists with my wife Rachel.
+I was one of the original Core Faculty members of the PACT Institute, where I trained other couple therapists with my wife Rachel, and helped to refine the teaching curriculum used by the Institute.
+In early 2018 we left the institute to focus on our own body of work, the Loving Well Accelerator Workshops for couples.
 I have been an adjunct Faculty member at Naropa University, Colorado Mountain College, and a Teaching Assistant at the Hakomi Institute.

 I specialize in working exclusively with couples.
-I also offer supervision and consultation to therapists currently training in the PACT method.
+I also offer supervision and consultation to therapists interested in developing their capacity and skill for couple therapy.

 For more than three decades, I have been seeking meaning in life’s big questions.
 This path has brought me through numerous courses of depth psychotherapy as a client, on several pilgrimages to the holy places of Asia and the Middle East, and to regular meditation retreats.